dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2942: Balance discipline with care for children's growth.
+### T2942: Discipline's importance is often overshadowed by instant gratification and self-expression.

 |Support|
 |---|